tvaisanen/embeddedGraphWidget/README.md

 # GraphingWikiBrowser  v0.02

 GraphingWikiBrowser is an extension for [GraphingWiki ](https://github.com/graphingwiki/graphingwiki).
 Providing visual tool for browsing the wiki.
-The browser can also input data to MoinMoin and store graphs to be viewed later.

-## Initialization

 ### Client